Author: | Alistair Gourlay |

 Please note that some courses are only on offer at full cost and therefore this fee waiver will not apply.
 Please check course details for further information.

-(There is some discretion to waive fees if the learner is claiming UC, earning less than £542/£616pm, isn’t in the required groups but wants to be employed or progress to more sustainable employment and the learning is directly related to this.)
+(There is some discretion to waive fees if the learner is claiming UC, earning less than £892/£1,437pm, but wants to be employed or progress to more sustainable employment and the learning is directly related to this.)

 Details of a claimant’s earned and unearned income can be found on their Universal Credit Home Page Statement.
 As Universal Credit entitlements change on a monthly basis, eligibility for a fee concession will be determined at the time of booking and evidence dated within the previous calendar month will be required.